-There are quite a few short term medical certification training programs.
-Some take as little as 6 weeks to finish, but these “quick” courses normally take 3 months to 1 year to complete.
+There are quite a few 3 month, 6 month and 1 year medical certificate training programs that can get help you get a job with good pay.
+Some of these short term programs take as little as 6 weeks to finish, but they normally take 3 months to 1 year to complete.

-These and other medical careers generally have high employment rates, above median salary potential and are growing faster than average too.
-Medical certificate training programs are usually found at community colleges and accredited trade schools but they are sometimes found at hospitals and you can even train on the job for some.
+Medical careers generally have high employment rates, above median salary potential and are growing faster than average too.
+Medical certificate training programs are usually found at community colleges and trade schools but they are sometimes found at hospitals and you can even train on the job for some.

 The actual length of any program depends on the school you attend and the class load you can handle.
 A couple of these programs can be completed quicker than 3 months.